Ghost414Entourage/FireFox/README.md

-- On MacOS create a profile, before opening it put the file labled prefs.js in /Users/YourProfileName/Library/Application\ Support/Firefox/Profiles/ProfileOne/prefs.js
+- On MacOS create a profile named ProfileOne, before opening it put the file labled prefs.js in /Users/YourProfileName/Library/Application\ Support/Firefox/Profiles/ProfileOne/prefs.js

 - Use this command to pick the profile you want firefox to open with: /Applications/Firefox.app/Contents/MacOS/firefox -P